Getting started

 and a dummy section

-$ bundle exec maglev section Dummy --theme=Simple --category=contents
+$ bundle exec rails g maglev:section Dummy --theme=Simple --category=content

 It's now time to run your Rails app server.